-Furniture is a fantastic way to create movable storage.
+Furniture is a fantastic way to create portable storage.
 Not only can you move the pieces around in your space as needed, but you can take them with you when you can finally afford that sprawling two-bedroom.
 Think storage ottoman (the top can be removed), nightstands with drawers, dressers, armoires, and a bathroom vanity rather than a pedestal sink.
 At least half of your furnishings should offer storage.

 Install ShelvesInstall Shelves

-3. Under the bed
+Under the bedUnder the bed

 Kitchen cabinets to the ceilingKitchen cabinets to the ceiling

 The higher your cabinets go, the more you can store them.
 Upper cabinets are ideal for keeping items you use a few times per year or other belongings as long as you don’t mind an occasional climb.
 For access, purchase a small folding stepladder that you can easily hide behind a piece of furniture.

 Although this is the most expensive option, create custom storage with built-in units for those with zero closet space.
 Use a dead corner, or an entire wall, if you can afford the space.
 I recommend a combination of shelves and hanging above, with drawers below.
 Come up with a solid plan and request bids from several carpenters.
 Your Manolos will have a special home next to your Louboutins in no time, and your Celine Bag and Chanel suit will be close by.

 Note: I might mention that it’s not a bad idea to purge your belongings before adding storage.
 Before purchasing or installing anything, rid yourself of the items you don’t need or haven’t worn in two years or longer.